 “I wanted to keep with the [essence]of the farmers market, where everything is fresh, homegrown or handmade,” she said.

-With more space, Jagow said she is converting part of the store into Shabby Shard, a space for private art classes and events.
+With more space, Jagow said she is converting part of the store into an art studio space for private art classes and events.
 The studio will allow space for birthday celebrations, corporate parties and other events.
 It will also serve as the dedicated space for art programs like a summer craft camp, Jagow said.

 The vast development of the street has boosted the store’s profile, she said.
 Tamina Road also serves as a cut-through from FM 1488 to FM 2978.